Life insurance underwriting is all about knowing the company rules, niches, and which carriers to work with based on your history.

 Will my upcoming birthday affect my rate?

-While most life insurers consider you to be the next age once you are within 6 months of your next birthday, companies do allow you to “backdate” your policy for the younger age.
+Most life insurers consider you to be the next age once you are within 6 months of your next birthday.

 Do medications affect life insurance rates?

-When we receive your request, we’ll provide you with accurate quotes from the best companies available, and there is never any pressure or obligation with our service.
-Thank you.
+When we receive your request, we’ll provide you with accurate quotes from the best companies available.